 Public API key flows

-DEPOSIT PayOrders can be created with the public API key because the destination address is supplied by the integration and no merchant settlement configuration is modified.
+DEPOSIT orders can be created with the public API key because the recipient address is supplied by the integration and no merchant settlement configuration is modified.

-const { data, error } = await apiClient.createDepositPayOrder({
+const { data, error } = await apiClient.createDepositOrder({

 chain_id: ChainId.SUI,